ggaswint/ARIANNAanalysis/README.md

 **printStations.py**
 A way to print out some of an ARIANNA stations configuration such as antenna types and orientations.

+**produceNeutrinoDataSet.py**
+Simulates and stores a set of neutrinos in ice with a specified volume and range of energies.

+**simulateNeutrinoEventDetection.py**
+Simulates the propagation, triggering, and convolution with detector of a neutrino data set produced from **produceNeutrinoDataSet.py**.
+Is currently setup to run with an ARIANNA 5 channel station (4 LPDAs and 1 central dipole).
+The station configuration has 10 channels, each channel is duplicated.
+This is so that the duplicated channels can be acted as a narrow band channel and perform the triggering mechanisms.
+The analysis channels are the first five.
+This is to simulate future on board electronics for a narrow band trigger.
+Note that this script requires some input arguments.
+See the commented line at the end of this script for an example command to run.

 # Installation Instructions and Additional Requirements
 First cd into the directoy of your choice and clone this repository with: